pavelsinelnikov/Group_07/README.md

 ## To Do List for Iteration 1

-- Create Vue.js project
+- ~~Create Vue.js project~~
+- ~~Integrate Google Maps API into the project~~
-- Integrate Google Maps API into the project
+- Integrate Google Maps API with the NewsAPI:
+  - Clicking on the map and data gets sent to NewsAPI
+  - NewsAPI returns data with relevant news articles
+- Styling the page

 ## Use Cases